lowejosh/Django-landmarks/GROUPMINUTES.md

 Mikhail
 Josh

-Agenda: Finish applying INVEST to User stories
+Agenda: Finish applying INVEST to user stories

 What was acheived:
 All user stories except #7 have been finalised with regards to INVEST standards

+7th Meeting 27/August/2017 12:00PM - 3:00PM

+Present Members:
+Charles
+Mikhail
+Ashley
+Fahd

+Agenda: Remove story dependencies and assign story points

+What was achieved:
+User stories condensed down to 30, story points assigned, work on release and sprint plan started